truj1ll0/mkdocs-help-center/docs/classy-live/reader-m2.md

 | **Feature**         | Add payment method                                                                         | Add payment method                                                                        |
 | **Requirements**    | Password-protected WiFi network                                                            | Smartphone or tablet with the Classy Live mobile app                                      |

+!!! warning "Important"

+    When adding an American Express card, insert it into the reader rather than tapping to complete the process.

 ## Order a card reader

 To purchase a reader: